conradakunga/Blog/_posts/2025-05-07-dapper-part-16-consideration-when-passing-parameters.md

 ![CreateBureauData](../images/2025/05/CreateBureauData.png)

-Given we have defined that the `Logo` is **nullable**, let us test that scenario, but remove the code that specifies the type.
+Given that we have defined that the `Logo` is **nullable**, let us test that scenario, but remove the code that specifies the type.

 If we change the code from this: